 So, it’s time for your big move and you’re beginning to think about the process and what needs to be done.
-It’s no secret that moving house can be a stressful time and there are many things to do so we’ve written a checklist to help you along your journey.
+It’s no secret that moving house can be a stressful time and there are many things you can do to alleviate potential stress so I’ve written a checklist to help you along your journey.

-It’s a tough job but hiring a professional removals company can remove all of that stress and physical labour.
-Let us do the hard work and see our Bristol House Removals page for more information.
+It’s a tough job but hiring a professional removal company can eliminate all of that stress and physical labour.
+Let us do the hard work for you and please see our House Removals page for more information.

 Begin Packing & Sorting

 Once you’ve sorted through everything you want to keep and get rid of, it’s now time to buy packing materials.
 It’s important to remember the old saying of ‘Buy Cheap, By Twice’ and this definitely applies to packing materials.
-You should only buy double-walled or higher boxes, thick bubble wrap and tape with strong adhesive.
-The last thing you want is to arrive at your new home with broken items and this can easily be avoided.
-In fact, we’ve written a blog about packing materials
+You should only buy double-walled or higher boxes, thick bubble wrap and tape with strong adhesive and if you’re unsure about what you need, we’ve written a blog on this topic.

-If self-packing isn’t an option for you due to a busy schedule, we offer a packing service that includes the materials and we find it a very popular option for our clients.
+If self-packing isn’t an option for you due to a busy schedule, we offer a packing service that includes all materials and we find this option very popular for our clients.